ConnorByers/Kiwik/README.md

 ## Next Steps

--Error handling needs to be improved.
-Currently create an alert() when, for example, a login fails, which is not optimal.
+- Error handling needs to be improved.
+Currently only create an alert() when, for example, a login fails, which is not optimal.
--An ability to Like a Tweet
+- An ability to "Like" a Tweet
--The ability to see another person's tweets
+- The ability to see another person's tweets or profile
--The ability to retweet and have that appear on your profile's tweets
+- The ability to "retweet" and have that appear on your profile's tweets